EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The salt SHALL be the PSK when EDHOC is authenticated with symmetric keys, and the empty byte string when EDHOC is authenticated with asymmetric keys.
 The PSK is used as 'salt' to simplify implementation.
 Note that {{RFC5869}} specifies that if the salt is not provided, it is set to a string of zeros (see Section 2.2 of {{RFC5869}}).
 For implementation purposes, not providing the salt is the same as setting the salt to the empty byte string.

-* The IKM SHALL be the ECDH shared secret G_XY as defined in Section 12.4.1 of {{RFC8152}}.
+* The input keying material (IKM) SHALL be the ECDH shared secret G_XY as defined in Section 12.4.1 of {{RFC8152}}.
 When using the mandatory-to-implement curve25519, the ECDH shared secret is the output of the X25519 function {{RFC7748}}.

 Example: Assuming use of the mandatory-to-implement algorithm HKDF SHA-256 the extract phase of HKDF produces a pseudorandom key (PRK) as follows: